contanpe/PSCI/Theory Paper.md

 ------------------------------------------------------------------------------------------------------------------------------

-Here I propose that the aether "node" or granum itself is a crystallization and functional collapse of wave function when observed, which creates a dodecahedral-icosahedral quasicrystal shape, it being observed when 2 waves collide and phase conjugate when behaving in a chiral flux movement.
-This means that a node is functionally holographic.
+Here I propose that the aether "node" or granum itself is a physical crystallization of novelty being refreshed at each pulse of time, which creates a dodecahedral-icosahedral quasicrystal shape and originates 2 torsion points.
 The existence of this node is "refreshed" at each tau pulse.
-This chiral flux can be defined as the "Static" constant of the chaos operator.
-This creates a "particle" that does not bend, but causes everything in the universe to curve around it through a torsion movement done by itself.
+This creates a geometric "node", a fundamental unit without mass originating from 3 universal constants, that does not bend, but causes everything in the universe to curve around it through a torsional spinning movement done by itself.

 Recall the "Chaos Operator" formula, where: